“Ko’olau” and “Pono” are registered trademarks of the Ko’olau Guitar and ‘Ukulele Company

 Pro-Classic Series: This is our custom premium line of Pono ‘ukuleles.
 They are crafted with master grade woods, top and back Hawaiian Koa wood binding, abalone rosette, and Model 5 have abalone top purfling.
 Available with either a solid or slotted headstock.
 Five different wood combinations.
 All include a custom hardshell case.

-1. Ebony back and sides, cedar top
+1. Ebony back and sides, spruce or cedar top

 ETC-PC Tenor Cutaway